ytsmaw/wjrh.org/source/sponsorship.md

 We will get back to you with additional questions.
 We meet on every Wednesday the school is in session.
 Expect a definite answer the following Wednesday.

+If this is your first time seeking WJRH sponsorship, you can view an [example letter](/example-event-proposal/).

 We reserve the right to refuse sponsorship.

 ## Community organizations